Prahul345/SimplelinearRegressionExample/README.md

 # SimplelinearRegressionExample
-this is example of simple linear regression
+This is example of simple linear regression

+y=mx+b